BJB0/RAG-Pipeline/README.md

 # RAG-Pipeline
-Built a RAG Pipeline- from Data Ingestion to Vector DB Pipeline
+Building a RAG Pipeline- from Data Ingestion to Vector DB Pipeline(in process)